Friday, August 5, 2011

 If the allegations are true, A-Rod's biggest problem is not that he was gambling -- especially since said gambling (if true) had nothing to do with baseball.
 It's that he was apparently warned against these illegal gambling clubs before.

-Lisa Swan of Subway Squawkers (see link to the right) thinks the timing of these A-Rod allegations are suspicious.
+Lisa Swan of Subway Squawkers thinks the timing of these A-Rod allegations is suspicious.
 Keeping her rather strong pro-A-Rod position in mind, she has a significant point:

 Not to put on a tin foil hat here, but isn't it interesting timing that the Alex Rodriguez poker story broke this week just in time for the Yankees-Red Sox series?
 Especially given that two of the games will be nationally televised, which means that we can have Tim McCarver tell us about how in his day, Bob Gibson would never play poker.
 And ESPN's broadcasters can be shocked, shocked, that any ballplayer would ever be playing cards for money.
 You know, just the way that when A-Rod was caught cheating on his wife, they all pretended to act like he was the only baseball player to ever do such a thing?